Cordyceps (Dong Chong Xia Cao)

-Cordyceps is being studied for its ability to help lower LDL (or “bad”) cholesterol levels, helping to prevent the arteriosclerosis that can lead to strokes and heart attacks.
-Cordyceps may also help in reducing high levels of triglycerides, which can also be a cause of heart disease.
+Cordyceps is being studied for its ability to lower LDL (or “bad”) cholesterol levels, helping to prevent arteriosclerosis, which can lead to strokes and heart attacks.
+Cordyceps may also reduce high levels of triglycerides–also a cause of heart disease.

 Cordyceps has long been used to fight coughs, colds, other respiratory infections, and chronic autoimmune disorders.
 It is also used to treat asthma, tuberculosis, and chronic bronchitis by helping to protect the lungs.

-In Oriental medicine, it is considered a Yang tonifying herb used to protect the kidneys during transplants, as well as to treat renal failure and restore the kidney damage caused by toxicity.
-It is also used to restore liver function caused by either hepatitis B and C.
+In Traditional Chinese Medicine, it is considered a Yin and Yang tonifying herb used to protect the kidneys during transplants, as well as to treat renal failure and restore the kidney damage caused by toxicity.
+It is also used to restore liver function caused by either hepatitis B or C.